Mobility has taken the fitness industry by storm.

 - Ground flow (lying on the floor)

-You can choose to do one of the elements, the other, or both.
+You can choose to do one of the mobility elements, the flow elements or both.

 As previously mentioned, the core value of this course is quality of the movement.
 The instructors make this point throughout the course: It’s better to do only one repetition well than to do many repetitions with poor form.